Adventure

 Standing at the lip of Tuckerman's headwall, you don't think about the board meeting.
 You think about the line.
 That kind of clarity is what executives need more of.

 Tuckerman Ravine is a glacial cirque on the southeast face of Mount Washington, the highest peak in the Northeast.
-Every spring, when the snowpack has built to depth and the headwall opens, skiers hike up from Pinkham Notch — 2.4 miles and 2,200 vertical feet with skis on their backs — and launch themselves down a 55-degree pitch above a 40-foot cliff band.
+Every spring, when the snowpack builds to depth and the headwall opens, skiers hike up from Pinkham Notch, 2.4 miles and 2,200 vertical feet with skis on their backs, and drop into a 55-degree pitch above a 40-foot cliff band.

-I won the Tuckerman Inferno.
-That race — one of the oldest ski races in the United States — doesn't care about your title, your fund, your exit multiple, or your corner office.
-It cares about one thing: whether you can stand at the top of something terrifying and go.
+I won the Tuckerman Inferno, a pentathlon that ends on that headwall.
+Five legs: an 8-mile run, a 6-mile kayak, a 16-mile bike up to Pinkham Notch, then you grab your skis and race to the top of the ravine, and finish with a ski race back down it.
+The race doesn't care about your title, your fund, your exit multiple, or your corner office.
+It cares about one thing: can you stand at the top of something terrifying, hours deep into a race, and go.

-That experience shaped how I think about risk more than anything I've read in a business book.
+That race shaped how I think about risk more than anything I've read in a business book.

 The Difference Between Fear and Danger

-Most people conflate fear with danger.
-They feel fear and conclude that the thing in front of them is dangerous.
-Sometimes that's correct.
-But often — especially for people who have been successful in controlled, predictable environments — fear is just the signal that something is unfamiliar and the outcome is uncertain.
+Most people confuse fear with danger.
+They feel fear and decide the thing in front of them is dangerous.
+Sometimes they're right.
+But often, especially for people who've succeeded in controlled, predictable environments, fear is just the signal that something is unfamiliar and the outcome is uncertain.

-At the top of Tuckerman's headwall, there is real danger.
-The consequences of a mistake are serious.
-But the racers who win aren't the ones who feel no fear — they're the ones who have learned to read fear accurately.
-To distinguish between "this is genuinely dangerous and I should stop" and "this is hard and unfamiliar and I need to commit."
+At the top of Tuckerman's headwall, the danger is real.
+A mistake has serious consequences.
+But the racers who win aren't the ones who feel no fear.
+They're the ones who learned to read fear accurately.
+To tell the difference between "this is dangerous and I should stop" and "this is hard and unfamiliar and I need to commit."

 The best business decisions I've ever made felt exactly like standing at the top of Tuckerman's.
 The stakes were real.
 The outcome was uncertain.
 And the only way through was full commitment.